lb3361/gigatron-os/cardboot/README.md

 Marcel had envisioned such as buffering the sectors (for speed), and being more compliant with the SD and FAT specifications.

-Update: a version of this program is not integrated in the Gigatron DevRom.
+Update: a version of this program is now integrated in the Gigatron DevRom, ROMv6, DEV7ROM..

+Update:
+- Version `CardBoot_v2.gt1` is for DEV6ROM or ROMv6.
+It searches and loads `system.gt1`.
+- Version `CardBoot.gt1` is for DEV7ROM.
+It first reads `system7.gt1` then falls back to `system.gt1`.
+  It only prints the file list during the fallback search but without date to save code space for the new search strategy. n